Reporting Boundary: 10th Floor, Blue Star House, 234-244 Stockwell Rd, Brixton, London

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 6 SDG’s.
+We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG.

 Digital Detox, a humanity-led digital product agency, specialising in design, full-stack development, delivery and digital transformation, has achieved Planet Mark certification.

-This is Digital Detox’s third year of business carbon footprint reporting and Planet Mark certification.
+This is Digital Detox’s fourth year of business carbon footprint reporting and Planet Mark certification.
 Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.

 “Digital Detox are an ambitious agency with a strong sustainable agenda.
 These results are a huge step towards that ambition becoming reality.
 For carbon neutral goals to be achieved, they need to be paired with swift and immediate action – and the Digital Detox team is doing exactly that.
 I am delighted by their progress, and this certification is a marker of great work.
 Digital Detox is rapidly becoming an exemplar in the industry.”